JuliaExtremes/IDFDataCanada.jl/README.md

 ### Installation

 *IDF-data* is not (yet) a registered package, so installing it directly with Pkg is not possible.
-Thus, there is two ways to use the package after having cloned it:
+Thus, there is two ways to use the package after having it cloned:

 ```
 $git clone https://github.com/houton199/IDF-data.git /path/to/dir/